ddelong/ddelong.github.io/_posts/2005-03-21-security-update-2005-003-released.md

 > _Description:_ The incorrect handling of an environment variable within Core Foundation can result in a buffer overflow that may be used to execute arbitrary code.
 This issue has been addressed by correctly handling the environment variable.
 Credit to iDEFENSE and Adriano Lima of SeedSecurity.com for reporting this issue.

 This is **bad**.
 Unix has data one can set called environment variables.
-They&#8217;re very commonly used by programmers.
+They're very commonly used by programmers.
 Basically, by formatting the data being inserted into one of these slots in a certain way will allow any program to run without restriction.
 That means a trojan could do anything.

 > **Cyrus IMAP**